anninshards/anninshards/README.md

 # Hi there 👋 My name is Ann and I'm a Talent Sourcer at Yalantis
-## I’m looking for new talents for our teams ✨
+## I’m looking for new talents for our teams!
 📫 Feel free to contact me
 - TG: @anninshards
 - Email: anna.tiutiunnyk@yalantis.net
 - LinkedIn: @anninshards
 ## P.S.
-We’d be happy if you joined us! ❤️
+We’d be happy if you joined us ❤️